 Next, Kingsman: The Secret Service.

-In John Wick 2, there is a scene where Wick is given a seven shot Kimber 1911 to go and attack the main bad guy.
-Of course he uses these seven bullets very quickly and needs to acquire new weapons from other badguys.
+In John Wick 2, there is a scene where Wick is given a seven-shot Kimber 1911 to go and attack the main bad guy.
+Of course, he uses these seven bullets very quickly and needs to acquire new weapons from other bad guys.
 My problem with that sequence is that every baddie just ends up using a pistol.

 Why not get creative?
-In Kingsman, Galahad (Colin Firth) is forced to use all sorts of crazy weapons, starting with his pistol, before using other weapons, some of a improvisational matter.
+In Kingsman, Galahad (Colin Firth) is forced to use all sorts of crazy weapons, starting with his pistol, before using other weapons, some of an improvisational matter.
 Overall it’s a fun scene that’s executed well.

 If I am fair, Galahad doesn’t really get hurt, but Kingsman more of a comedy movie and if you’ve seen the movie you know it doesn’t exactly work out for him in the end.

 Finally, The Way of the Gun.

 The kidnapping attempt itself is brilliant.
 What I love about this scene is that it doesn’t go to guns right away, but it’s tense.
 If someone fires you know things are going to get ugly and that a pregnant woman (or her baby) could die.
 We also learn a lot about the characters.
 We realize that the bodyguards Obecks (Nicky Katt) and Jeffers (Taye Diggs) aren’t protecting Robin (Juliette Lewis) but the baby.
 That’s the only thing that’s worth money.
 She can pop out another one if it comes to it.